 For residential property developers, other planning practice notes will also assist them to understand residential planning controls, how to prepare a planning permit application and the meaning of neighbourhood character (the combination of the public and private realms and how they come together and give an area a particular character).
 For example:

 - Planning Practice Note 27: ‘Understanding the residential development standards’ (PPN27); and

 - Planning Practice Note 43: ‘Understanding neighbourhood character’ (PPN43)’.

 PPN27 provides guidance on the consistent application of the residential development standards in clauses 54 and 55 of the VPP (ResCode) parts of which may be varied in any particular local planning scheme.
 PPN27 assists in understanding how an applicant can meet the objectives in clauses 54 and 55, while also having regard to decision guidelines in the relevant planning scheme.

 The planning practice notes published by DELWP are available on the DELWP website at https://www.planning.vic.gov.au/resource-library/planning-practice-notes.

-At Burke & Associates Lawyers, we provide expert legal advice specifically tailored to assist you in all stages of the property development lifecycle.
+At Burke Lawyers, we provide expert legal advice specifically tailored to assist you in all stages of the property development lifecycle.
 We can assist by advising and assisting with the relevant aspects of planning, property, development and commercial matters.
-To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team or Annabel Viner, Special Counsel, Planning Law at Burke & Associates Lawyers on firstname.lastname@example.org and email@example.com respectively, or +61 3 9822 8588
+To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team or Annabel Viner, Special Counsel, Planning Law at Burke Lawyers on email@example.com and firstname.lastname@example.org respectively, or +61 3 9822 8588